 SDG 17 – Partnerships for the Goals

-The UCC framework, set up on an international basis, would compliment and strengthen the development of multilateral partnerships for sustainable development, where institutions for UCC administration are put in place.
+The carbon currency mechanism, set up on an international basis, would compliment and strengthen the development of multilateral partnerships for sustainable development, where institutions for administration are put in place.
 This would clarify justifications for the 0.7% of GNI pledged in 2015 by richer countries for development in poorer countries, by providing a transparent mechanism promoting climate justice.